-See why thousands choose our centers as their preferred destination for ongoing care, including Entyvio treatments.
+See why thousands choose our centers as their preferred destination for ongoing care, including Entyvio Infusion treatments.

-Entyvio is an infusion therapy that is indicated to treat:
+Entyvio is a biologic therapy that is indicated to treat:

 - Moderate to severe Crohn’s disease in adults

 - Moderate to severe ulcerative colitis in adults

 What is Entyvio?

 Entyvio (vedolizumab) is a unique gastrointestinal-focused biologic (aka GI-focused biologic).
 This integrin receptor antagonist is unique in that it is the only GI-focused biologic available for the treatment of moderately-to-severely active ulcerative colitis (UC) and Crohn’s disease (CD).
 Adult patients receive Entyvio as a solution that is administered via intravenous infusion (aka IV infusion).

 When an individual has Crohn’s disease or ulcerative colitis, an increase in the number of WBCs within the GI tract causes inflammation, which results in the development of the symptoms associated with CD and UC.
 Entyvio specifically targets the gastrointestinal tract to prevent excess WBCs from entering, thus controlling inflammation and reducing the symptoms of UC and CD.